 - Global economic growth has slowed in 2022 and is expected to slow further in 2023.
 Over the last six months expectations for growth have been significantly marked down for the United States, China and numerous other countries.

 - There are high inflation rates around the world.
-This reflects the fact that many economies are running near full capacity, especially when ongoing supply chain disruptions from COVID, trade hostilities between the US and China and, on top of that, disruptions from the war in Ukraine are taken into account.
+This reflects the fact that many economies are running near full capacity, especially when one takes into account ongoing supply chain disruptions from COVID, trade hostilities between the US and China and, on top of that, disruptions from the war in Ukraine.

 - Policy makers have responded to high inflation rates by lifting official interest rates and putting a brake on government spending.
 The combination of supply chain disruptions and anti-inflation measures has reduced growth rates in 2022 and will lead to slower growth in 2023.